 LEAD alumni have gone on to become VSO and ASSU leaders and leaders in communities outside of Stanford.
 Past LEAD projects include the creation of a Cultural Advising Associate staff position within Residential Education focused on diversity education; voter registration drives; diverse art exhibits/cultural performances; revision of the Stanford Acts of Intolerance protocol; and, "The Wall", a project designed to encourage campus wide discussion of issues of race and ethnicity.

-Please submit your completed application to the professional staff of one of the ethnic community centers.
+Please submit your completed online application by the priority deadline.
 If you have any questions or would like more information, please contact the staff at one of the community centers.